-The question of how to make sense of the quantum world continues to
+The question of how to make sense of quantum mechanics continues to

 intrigue me.
 Roughly speaking, we can understand classical mechanics as an